ELF-Lab/ParserTools/csv2fst/README.md

 ## Dependencies

 You will need to install the foma compiler and flookup program (which is part of the foma toolkit).
-Install them using these [instructions](https://blogs.cornell.edu/finitestatecompling/2016/08/24/installing-foma/) or using [homebrew](https://formulae.brew.sh/formula/foma).
+Install them using these [instructions](https://blogs.cornell.edu/finitestatecompling/2016/08/24/installing-foma/) or [homebrew](https://formulae.brew.sh/formula/foma).

 To install python library requirements, run:
 ```